JosefAssad/thebanjoplayersmustdie/README.md

 This is the public git repository of The Banjo Players Must Die, a Creative Commons licensed novel.

 Version 2 introduces a relicensing which permits remixing and commercial exploitation.

+##  Building

+You really only need thebanjoplayersmustdie.tex and Front.pdf.
+Then:

+`pdflatex thebanjoplayersmustdie.tex`